⚠️ WE REPRESS WHAT WE WON’T ACCEPT!!! ⚠️

 The problem was I was repressing, rather than accepting, my feelings of exhaustion.
 I kept telling myself: “Wake up!
 Don’t be tired!” and tried pushing it away with alternatives. 👊

 🌟 It wasn’t until I accepted my feelings of exhaustion that its focus in my mind started to dissolve. 🌟

-🌟 We can’t work on an effective solution if we won’t acknowledge what the problem is. 🌟
+🌟 We can’t work on effective solutions if we won’t acknowledge what the actual problems are. 🌟

-Our society likes to tell us what we should and shouldn’t feel.
+Society likes to tell us what we should and shouldn’t feel.
 We should be strong when we’re feeling weak.
 We should be happy when we’re sad.
 It’s all with good intentions, and they have a point about changing our emotions.
-The problem is they miss the detail of Acceptance.
+The problem is that they miss this detail of Acceptance.

-🌟 In order for anyone to change their emotions effectively, they first have to accept the current emotions they’re feeling and be okay with them.
-Then the change can begin! 🌟
+🌟 In order to change your emotions effectively, you first have to accept whatever is, without shame or judgment.
+THEN the change can begin! 🌟

 🛑 THE WRONG WAY: “I shouldn’t feel depressed.
 I will force myself to feel happy.”